6.4: Enzyme Inhibition

 Irreversible Covalent Inhibition

 Given what you already know about protein structure, it should be easy to determine how to inhibit an enzyme.
-Since structure mediates function, anything that would significantly alter an enzyme's structure would inhibit the enzyme's activity.
-Hence, extremes of pH and high temperature, all of which can denature the enzyme, would irreversibly inhibit the enzyme unless it could refold properly.
-Alternatively, we could add a small molecule, which interacts noncovalently with the enzyme to either change its conformation or directly prevent substrate binding.
-Finally, we could covalently modify certain side chains, that if they are essential to enzymatic activity, would irreversibly inhibit the enzyme.
+Since structure mediates function, anything that significantly alters an enzyme's structure would inhibit its activity.
+Hence, extremes of pH and high temperature, both of which can denature the enzyme, would irreversibly inhibit it unless it could refold properly.
+Alternatively, we could add a small molecule that interacts noncovalently with the enzyme, either altering its conformation or directly preventing substrate binding.
+Finally, we could covalently modify certain side chains, which, if they are essential to enzymatic activity, would irreversibly inhibit the enzyme.

-We discussed previously the types of reagents that would chemically modify specific side chains that might be critical for enzymatic activity.
-For example, iodoacetamide might abolish enzyme activity if a cysteine side chain is required for activity.
+We previously discussed the types of reagents that could chemically modify specific side chains critical to enzymatic activity.
+For example, iodoacetamide might abolish enzyme activity if a cysteine side chain is required.
 However, these reagents will usually modify several side chains.
-Determining which is critical for binding or catalytic conversion of the substrate can be difficult.
-One way would be to protect the active site with saturating concentrations of a ligand that binds reversibly at the active site.
+Determining which is critical for the binding or catalytic conversion of the substrate can be difficult.
+One way would be to protect the active site with saturating concentrations of a reversible-binding ligand.
 Then, the chemical modification can be performed at varying reaction times.
-The critical side chain would be protected from the chemical modification with the extent of protection depending on the KD, the concentration of the protecting ligand., and the length of the reaction.
+The critical side chain would be protected from chemical modification, with the extent of protection determined by the KD, the concentration of the protecting ligand, and the reaction time.

 The rest of the chapter will deal with reversible, noncovalent inhibition